-Imagine eating vegetables, fruits, whole grains daily.
-You think you're eating well.
-And yet you're tired, prone to infection, and lacking motivation.
+Imagine eating vegetables, fruits, and whole grains daily.
+You believe you're eating well.
+Yet, you're tired, prone to infection, and lack drive.
 Your doctor finds nothing serious.
-Your blood values are "within the normal range."
+Blood tests are "within the normal range."

 What if the problem isn't on your plate — but in the soil your food comes from?